-In implementation, it accepts an action announcing the operation and arguments from the LLM agent, computes and updates the state accordingly, and conducts physical constraint checks: it either returns a human-interpretable description of the current state, or prohibits the invalid action if certain constraints are violated and returns a prompt explaining the failure reason.
+In implementation, it accepts an action announcing the operation and arguments from the LLM agent, computes and updates the state accordingly, and conducts physical constraint checks: it either returns a human-interpretable description of the current state, or prohibits the invalid action if constraints are violated and returns explanation of the failure.
 All actions fall into four categories \build, \refine, \query, and \control, detailed in Appendix \ref{app:action_space}.